TobikoData/sqlmesh/docs/comparisons.md

 ### Incremental Models
 Implementing an incremental model is difficult and error-prone in dbt because it does not keep track of state.
-There is no state in dbt so the user must write subqueries to find missing date boundaries.
+Since there is no state in dbt, the user must write subqueries to find missing date boundaries.

 #### Complexity
 ```sql